Human-Connection/Human-Connection/deployment/human-connection/README.md

 deployed you should switch to namespace `human-connection` in order to monitor the state of your deployments.

+## Create persistent volumes

+While the deployments and services can easily be restored, simply by deleting and applying the kubernetes configurations again, certain data is not that easily recovered.
+Therefore we separated persistent volumes from deployments and services.
+There is a [dedicated section](../volumes/README.md).
+Create those persistent volumes once before you apply the configuration.

 ## Apply the configuration

 ```text